 Modifying NFS server characteristics can affect NFS server performance.
-Be sure you understand the impact (review Section 22.15) before making any changes.
+Be sure you understand the impact (review Section 20.15, "Improving NFS Server Performance") before making any changes.

-Table 22.3 describes the NFS server attributes that you can modify to affect NFS server performance.
+Table 20.3, "Modifying NFS Server Attributes" describes the NFS server attributes that you can modify to affect NFS server performance.

-Table 22.3.
+Table 20.3.
 Modifying NFS Server Attributes

 Attribute Description noproxy_enabled Enables the use of the noproxy_uid and noproxy_gid attributes.
 If this attribute is not set to 1, proxies are required for server access.
 If the value is 0, files owned by a user that is not in the proxy database are assumed to be owned by UID=-2/GID=-2.
-If the value is 1, files owned by a user not in the proxy database are reported to be owned by the values of the noproxy_uid and noproxy_gid attributes.

-Attribute Description noproxy_uid Specifies the default UID when a user cannot be translated by the proxy. noproxy_gid Specifies the default GID when a user cannot be translated by the proxy. tcp_threads Specifies the number of concurrent TCP threads within the server.
+If the value is 1, files owned by a user not in the proxy database are reported to be owned by the values of the noproxy_uid and noproxy_gid attributes. noproxy_uid Specifies the default UID when a user cannot be translated by the proxy. noproxy_gid Specifies the default GID when a user cannot be translated by the proxy. tcp_threads Specifies the number of concurrent TCP threads within the server.
 A value of zero will disable the TCP protocol. udp_threads Specifies the number of concurrent UDP threads within the server.
 This value must not be zero. vnode_age Specifies the number of seconds in the time interval since the last file access request.
 The server keeps an activity timestamp for each opened file to help manage the open file cache.
-You can also modify this value with the / INACTIVITY qualifier to the SET NFS_SERVE command.
+You can also modify this value with the / INACTIVITY qualifier to the SET NFS_SERVER command.
 The default setting for this variable is 120, or 2 minutes.
 Be careful not to set this value to a small interval; this might reduce performance. ovms_xqp_plus_enabled Controls the way the NFS server accesses the directory cache.
-For more information, see Section 22.15.3.
+For more information, see Section 20.15.3, "Managing the File Name Cache".

-22.13.
+20.13.
 Modifying File System Characteristics

-The file SYS\$STARTUP:TCPIP\$NFS_STARTUP.COM contains definitions of logical names that set the file system parameters.
-To change the settings of these logical names, define them in the SYS \$STARTUP:TCPIP\$SYSTARTUP.COM command procedure by using the /EXECUTIVE_MODE and / SYSTEM qualifiers.
+The file SYS\$STARTUP:TCPIP\$NFS\STARTUP.COM contains definitions of logical names that set the file system parameters.
+To change the settings of these logical names, define them in the SYS

+\$STARTUP:TCPIP\$SYSTARTUP.COM command procedure by using the /EXECUTIVE\MODE and / SYSTEM qualifiers.

-Table 22.4 describes these logical names.
+Table 20.4, "File System Logical Names" describes these logical names.